-- (1) A new United Nations Economic Commission for Europe (UNECE) Convention on the facilitation of border crossing procedures for passengers, luggage and load-luggage carried in international traffic by rail is proposed by the Russian Federation and supported by the Organisation for cooperation between railways (OSJD). - (2) The Working Party on customs questions affecting transport is acting within the framework of the policies of the UNECE and subject to the general supervision of the Inland Transport Committee.
-The role of the Working Party is to initiate and pursue actions aimed at the harmonization and simplification of regulations, rules and documentation for border crossing procedures for the various modes of inland transport. - (3) The UNECE Working Party on customs questions affecting transport, during its 149th session on 12 to 14 June 2018, or in the subsequent session, is to take a decision on the endorsement of the proposed Convention on the facilitation of border crossing procedures for passengers, luggage and load-luggage carried in international traffic by rail and on its transmission to the Inland Transport Committee for formal approval. - (4) The Union is represented in the UNECE Working Party on customs questions affecting transport of which currently the 28 Member States of the Union are members with the right to vote.
-In matters of exclusive competence, the position of the EU is expressed by the Commission on behalf of the Union and its Member States. - (5) The draft Convention appears to regulate a variety of aspects, some falling within fields of exclusive competence of the Union, some within fields of shared competence between the Union and the Member States. - (6) As the proposed Convention concerns matters that fall under the exclusive competence of the Union, it is necessary for the Council to establish a Union position on the draft Convention.
+- (1) A new United Nations Economic Commission for Europe ('UNECE') Convention on the facilitation of border crossing procedures for passengers, luggage and load-luggage carried in international traffic by rail is proposed by the Russian Federation and supported by the Organisation for cooperation between railways ('OSJD'). - (2) The Working Party on customs questions affecting transport is acting within the framework of the policies of the UNECE and subject to the general supervision of the Inland Transport Committee.
+The role of the Working Party is to initiate and pursue actions aimed at the harmonization and simplification of regulations, rules and documentation for border crossing procedures for the various modes of inland transport. - (3) The UNECE Working Party on customs questions affecting transport, during its 149th session on 12 to 14 June 2018, or in the subsequent session, is to take a decision on the endorsement of the proposed Convention on the facilitation of border crossing procedures for passengers, luggage and load-luggage carried in international traffic by rail and on its transmission to the Inland Transport Committee for formal approval. - (4) The Union is represented in the UNECE Working Party on customs questions affecting transport by the 28 Member States of the Union that are members with the right to vote.
+In matters of exclusive competence, the position of the Union is expressed by the Commission on behalf of the Union and its Member States. - (5) Depending on the specific circumstances and in the interest of unified external representation of the Union and its Member States, the Commission can conduct negotiations covering both Union competences and subject matters where the Member States have not conferred competences on the Union. - (6) It is appropriate to establish the position to be taken on the Union's behaf in the UNECE Working Party on customs questions affecting transport and Inland Transport Committee as the proposed Convention concerns elements on visa formalities that fall within the competence of the Union.